FADO: Feedback-Aware Double COntrolling Network for Emotional Support Conversation: Experimental Results

 \subsection{Human A/B Evaluations}

 As shown in Table \ref{table:h_results}, the human evaluations are consistent with the automatic evaluations.
-The baselines are all PLM-style models, which can help make a more competitive comparison.
-Apparently, the responses from FADO are more preferred than baselines in all of the five aspects.
-For example, compared with MISC, our model has gained much on the Com. metric, which indicates that FADO is able to generate comforting responses with appropriate strategies based on the dual-level feedback of the help-seeker (e.g. emotion change and stress change).
-As for Sug. metric, FADO obtains noticeable advancements than GLHG, which demonstrates the importance of modeling strategy flow.
-We also note FADO does not significantly outperform PLM-style models in Flu. metric, it probably attributes to the powerful expressing ability of the PLM-style models, however, FADO still achieves decent improvements.
-In summary, the promising results increase in all aspects, which highlight the necessity in the incorporation of feedback-aware strategy and modeling double control flows between the strategy and dialog history.
+The baselines are all {Pre-trained Language Models (PLMs)} that help make a more competitive comparison.
+It can be seen that the responses from FADO are {much} more preferred than those of the baselines in terms of the five aspects.
+For example, compared with MISC, our model is superior in terms of the Com. metric, indicating that FADO can generate comforting responses with appropriate strategies based on the dual-level feedback of the help-seeker (e.g., emotion change and stress change).
+As for the Sug. metric, FADO obtains more noticeable advancements than GLHG, which demonstrates the importance of modeling the strategy flow.
+Besides, it is noted that FADO does not significantly outperform {PLMs} in the Flu. metric, and this is probably attributed to the powerful expressing ability of the {PLMs}, but FADO still achieves decent improvements.
+To sum up, our method improves the results in all aspects, highlighting the necessity in incorporating users' feedback and modeling double control flows between the strategy and dialog history.